CodeLabTF/React_WebApp_N1/README.md

 React Web app in development.
-This app was created by following guides on Net Ninja Youtube channel.
+This app was created by following guides on "Net Ninja" Youtube channel.

 Desciption
 ...